jessica-dl/COMPSCI-1XA3/Assign1/README.md

       - Information on copying from [here](https://askubuntu.com/questions/835657/copy-file-to-current-directory).
    - replace: as seen in **Replace.sh** in [Akram Elwazani's Project](https://github.com/elwazana/CS1XA3/blob/master/Assign1/Replace.sh).
       - **Used by typing in *7* when menu appears.**
-      - This function is one that I found used when writing my script.
+      - This function is one that I found useful when writing my script.
 The ability to replace a re-occuring pattern with another makes trying to change a large               portion of code a lot less arduous.
    - newDir: modified version of **Bonus Feature 2** from [Ali Kariapper's Project](https://github.com/Kariappa/CS1XA3/blob/master/Assign1/ProjectAnalyze.sh)
       - **Used by typing in *8* when menu appears.**
       - This function is one that is useful for people that want to create a new directory with a README.md file, and add it to GitHub, but don't want to do each of          the steps individually.
 With one command and a couple lines depicting what they want their directory to be called (and if they want to put anything in their          README file) the user is able to do the aforementioned.